Menu

 Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government & Government Agencies Courts & Legal Systems Crimes & Fines Victims Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search

-Counter Claims & Third Party Claims
+Counterclaims & Third Party Claims

-If you want to make a counterclaim you can go to the Small Claims Court that issued the Summons and ask for the form.
-If you are making a counterclaim it will be part of your Reply and is served in the same way.
+If you want to make a counterclaim, you can go to the Small Claims Court that issued the summons and ask for the form.
+If you are making a counterclaim, it will be part of your reply and is served in the same way.

-The judge will look at the counterclaim and the plaintiff's claim at the same time and decide who owes money to whom.
+The judge will look at the counterclaim and the plaintiff's claim at the same time and decide who owes money.
 The amount of one claim is set off against the amount of the other claim.
 For example, you may be sued by someone for an unpaid repair bill for your car.
 You may want to defend the claim because the work was not satisfactory.
 If you paid someone else to fix the car properly, you could start a counterclaim for that cost.

 Third Party Claim

-If someone is suing you but you think another person is responsible for the loss you can add them into the claim as a defendant.
+If someone is suing you, but you think another person is responsible for the loss, you can add them into the claim as a defendant.

-If you want to add a third party as a defendant you must apply to the court for a Notice of Third Party Claim.
+If you want to add a third party as a defendant, you must apply to the court for a Notice of Third Party Claim.
 The clerk will assist you in preparing a concise written statement of the third party claim.
 A judge will then review the third party claim.
 If the judge is satisfied that there may be a valid third party claim, the judge will issue a Notice of Third Party Claim.

-The Third Party Claim must be served at least 30 days before the court date in the summons.
-It can be served by any of the methods that can be used to Serve a Reply.
+The third party claim must be served at least 30 days before the court date in the summons.
+It can be served by any of the methods that can be used to serve a reply.

 How helpful was this article?